vsme/chinese-days/README.en.md

 ### `isInLieu` Check if a date is an in lieu day

-In China's holiday arrangement, an in lieu day is a workday or a rest day adjusted for consecutive holidays or make-up workdays.
+On a Chinese holiday arrangement, an in lieu day is a workday or a rest day adjusted for consecutive holidays or make-up workdays.
 For example, if a public holiday is connected to a weekend, a weekend day might be adjusted to a workday, or a workday might be adjusted to a rest day for a longer consecutive holiday.

 ```js
 // Check if 2024-05-02 is an in lieu day.
 Returns `true` if it is.